+The structural problem that produced the schism, written in the Archdiocese’s own institutional language two and a half years before the public eruption.
 A letter from the Greek Archdiocese of North and South America at 273 Elm Street, Astoria, NY, dated June 25, 1931, addressed to “the Most Honored Trustees of the Holy Church of Saint Constantine, Bronx, N.Y.”
-It is the earliest letter in the Bronx parish thread of Lazaros’s archive — two years before the December 1933 schism that became the most visible part of the controversy.
+It is the earliest letter in the Bronx parish thread of Lazaros’s archive.

 The Archdiocese responds to a June 24, 1931 letter from the trustees (not preserved) and acknowledges the underlying structural problem: